Leading fuel economy; proven reliability; new models provide cargo and passenger flexibility

 Equipment that may affect values (standard equipment is pre-selected):

 © 2019 by Kelley Blue Book Co., Inc. All Rights Reserved.
 The specific information required to determine the value for this particular vehicle was supplied by the person generating this report.
 Vehicle valuations are opinions and may vary from vehicle to vehicle.
 Actual valuations will vary based upon market conditions, specifications, vehicle condition or other particular circumstances pertinent to this particular vehicle or the transaction or the parties to the transaction.
 This report is intended for the individual use of the person generating this report only and shall not be sold or transmitted to another party.
 Kelley Blue Book assumes no responsibility for errors or omissions.

-Get up-to-date information on the 2012 Toyota Prius Plug-In.
+Get up-to-date information on the 2013 Toyota Prius c.
 Read in depth about this model's features, specs, performance, and much more.
 Let Bestride.com be your guide to finding your next car.